MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Getting Started with ATProtoKit.md

 }
 ```

-> Note: If you've enabled Two-Factor Authentication (via email), you may see an `AuthFactorTokenRequired` error.
-In that case, check your inbox for a code, then call ``ATProtocolConfiguration/authenticate(with:password:)`` again, but put in the code for the `authenticationFactorToken` parameter.
+> Note: If you've enabled Two-Factor Authentication (via email), ``ATProtocolConfiguration/authenticate(with:password:)`` waits for the code after the server returns `AuthFactorTokenRequired`.
+Check your inbox for the code, then pass it to ``SessionConfiguration/receiveCodeFromUser(_:)`` from your UI or command-line input handler.

 ``UserSession`` will contain, among other things, the access and refresh tokens.
 ATProtoKit abstracts this away for you so you don't need to add it every time you use a method that requires an active session.